Esocietyhere/rit/README.md

 ## Example Case

-If you have a game that has both a staging and production version and you frequently need to deploy updates to both versions, it can be a hassle to manually configure the settings each time.
-However, you can streamline the process by using `rit` with a `config.json` file at the root of your project.
-This file can contain multiple experience IDs and place IDs, allowing you to easily switch between different environments without having to modify the configuration every time you deploy.
+Managing a Roblox project with multiple places can be challenging, especially when it comes to publishing which usually takes several tools to function.
+You can simplify the process by utilizing `rit` along with a `config.json` file placed at the root of your project.
+This file can store multiple experience IDs and place IDs, making it easy to switch between different environments without having to modify the configuration every time you deploy.

 ```json
 {